Shaah-i/PowerBi-Dasboards/CodeBasicsResumeChallange/AtliqGrands_Sept2022/README.md

 ## Learnings things from this Project
 - [Snowflake data model.](https://www.geeksforgeeks.org/snowflake-schema-in-data-warehouse-model)
-- By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
-If the booking is cancelled after that, the charge range from 60 to 90% of the booking cost.
+- Choosing a good colour palette according to the problem statement ([Colour palette link](https://wpdatatables.com/data-visualization-color-palette/))
-- Choosing a good colour palette accoding to the problem statement ([Color palette link](https://wpdatatables.com/data-visualization-color-palette/))
+- How to use KPI indicators, especially when there is inverse proportionality.
-- How to use KPI indicators, especially when there is inverse praportinality.
+- I contacted few of my friends working in hospitality domain where I got to know that people tend to cancel the bookings if they have booked it more than 1 week prior.
+This can also be seen through the data we have.

 ## Some Important insights from the Dashboard

 - Most occupied hotel is Atliq Blu having average occupancy of 62.02%.
 - Hotels in Delhi are most occupied with an average of 60.55%.
 - Total Revenue in 3 months from all hotels is ₹1.71 billion.
-- There are a total of 232576 rooms of which only 57.87% are occupied, which means 97985 rooms remain vaccant.
+- There are 232576 rooms of which only 57.87% are occupied, which means 97985 rooms remain vacant.
 - Week 24 recorded the highest revenue among all, which is 139.6 Million.
 - AtliQ Exotica performs better compared to all 7 type of properties with 320 million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
 - Delhi generates the lowest revenue.